Jordan Spence: Milton Keynes Dons

 Spence joined Milton Keynes Dons on a one-month loan on 24 October 2013.
 He made his debut on 26 October in a 3–2 away defeat by Tranmere Rovers.
 Although Spence gave away a penalty, manager Karl Robinson described Spence's debut as "wonderful".
-He scored his first career goal at club level on 26 November 2013 in a 3–1 away defeat by Colchester United.
+He scored his first career goal at club level on 26 November in a 3–1 away defeat by Colchester United.
 After playing 12 games for Milton Keynes Dons, Spence returned to West Ham in January 2014.
-On 30 January 2014, Spence re-joined Milton Keynes Dons on loan until the end of the 2013–14 season.
-Spence's first game after signing for the club on loan for the second time came on 1 February 2014, in a 1–0 loss against Tranmere Rovers, the same club he played against for the first time.
-Spence scored for the club for the second time this season, in a 3–2 win over Stevenage on 22 March 2014.
+On 30 January, Spence re-joined Milton Keynes Dons on loan until the end of the 2013–14 season.
+Spence's first game after signing for the club on loan for the second time, came on 1 February, in a 1–0 loss against Tranmere Rovers, the same club he played against for the first time.
+Spence scored for the club for the second time this season, in a 3–2 win over Stevenage on 22 March.
 Spence went on to finish the 2013–14 season, making twenty-nine appearances and scoring two times.

-Despite interests from Championship clubs, it was announced on 21 August 2014, Spence joined Milton Keynes Dons on a permanent deal, signing a one-year contract with a further option of extending for another year.
-Spence's first game after signing for the club on a permanent basis came on 31 August 2014, coming on as a substitute for Dean Bowditch in the 72nd minute, in a 2–0 loss against Crawley Town.
+Despite interests from Championship clubs, it was announced on 21 August, that Spence joined Milton Keynes Dons on a permanent deal, signing a one-year contract with a further option of extending for another year.
+Spence's first game after signing for the club on a permanent basis came on 31 August, coming on as a substitute for Dean Bowditch in the 72nd minute, in a 2–0 loss against Crawley Town.
 During the season, Spence found himself, competing over a right-back position spot with Lee Hodson and George Baldock throughout the 2014–15 season.
 Despite this, Spence played 38 games for Milton Keynes Dons in the 2014–15 season as they won promotion to the Championship, as runners-up.
 Milton Keynes opted to take up their option of a contract extension that would ensure Spence remained under contract for the 2015–16 season.

 In the 2015–16 season, Spence continued to be in the right-back position at the start of the season and continued to regain his first team place until he was suspended for a third round replay of FA Cup, in a 3–0 win over Northampton Town on 19 January 2016.
-After this, Spence soon lost his first team place in the right-back position following the emergence of Baldock as the season progressed.
+After this, Spence soon lost his first team place in the right-back position, following the emergence of Baldock as the season progressed.
 Despite this, Spence finished the 2015–16 season, making 33 appearances, as they were relegated back to League One after a season.
-On 12 May 2016, Spence was released from the club after it was announced his contract would not be renewed.
+On 12 May, Spence was released from the club, after it was announced his contract would not be renewed.